Loading

 Economy and tourism

 Historically, Wood Mountain's economy has relied mainly on the agriculture industry.
 The community still has strong roots to farming and ranching, but with its location and rich history, tourism has become a main industry.
-The community has accommodations, such as hotels and bed and breakfasts, a cafe restaurant, pool, library, community hall, churches, museums, campgrounds, and parks.
+The region has accommodations, such as hotels and bed and breakfasts, a cafe restaurant, outdoor pool, library, community hall, churches, museums, campgrounds, and parks.

 Local attractions